 - People in their 20’s who like computers and technology

 Whoever this person is, you need to understand their hopes, dreams and weaknesses.
-You need to understand your customer inside out and yes, it is much easier to say than it actually is.
-This can be a really effective strategy, however, it needs to be approached in the right way and in a lot of ways, you could be very similar to this person.
+You need to understand your customer inside out, and yes, it is much easier to say than it is.
+This can be an effective strategy; however, it needs to be approached in the right way and in a lot of ways, you could be very similar to this person.

 - Marketing Cloud